Mohammed-wsabi/b00401062.github.io/Memoirs/Bloch's Effective Java.md

     - Use the == operator to check if the argument is a reference to this object.
     - Use the instanceof operator to check if the argument has the correct type.
     - Cast the argument to the correct type.
-    - For each “significant” field in the class, check if the fields of the two objects match.
+    - For each "significant" field in the class, check if the fields of the two objects match.
 - Always override hashCode when you override equals.
 - Don’t substitute another type for Object in the equals declaration.